balena-io/balena-cli-masterclass/README.md

 ### 6. Using Local Mode to Develop Applications

-So far, you've seen how to push code to the balena builders, or to build and push images on a development machine.
+So far, you've seen how to push code to the balena builders or to build and push images on a development machine.
 Whilst practical solutions for pre-tested code, or for a CI pipeline, this is not a fast workflow for active development of an application by an engineer as it involves rebuilding an image and then